null

 coaxial cable connectors

-Coax cable connectors are on each end of the cable.
+Connectors are found on each end of the cable, and are often plated with high-conductivity, tarnish-resistant metals like gold or silver.
 They are designed to maintain the integrity of the cable as it transmits signal.
-They are usually plated with high-connectivity metals, such as tarnish-resistant gold or silver.
-The type of connector you need depends on what you are connecting to.
+The type of connector you need depends on the equipment you’re connecting.

 Coaxial Cable Connector Types: